willmendesneto/ngx-skeleton-loader/README.md

 ### Options

 - `''` - _default_: it will use it `''` as appearance.
 At the end, it will render like a line;
-- `'line'`: it will render like a line.
-This is the same behavior than passing an empty string;
+- `line`: it will render like a line.
+This is the same behavior as passing an empty string;
 - `circle`: it will use `circle` as appearance.
 Great for avatar skeletons, for example :);

 ## Animations